25 Modern Mullet Hairstyles: How-To Guide & Maintenance Tips

 Pat your hair dry — don’t rub it.
 Apply a pre-styler like a volumizing mousse or sea salt spray to add body and hold.

-blowdrying hair with mullet
+blowdrying hair

 Modern Mullet styling and haircut by barber @andrezbarbers